 A character’s age alone does not determine the genre or age-appropriateness of a book.* For instance, To Kill a Mockingbird by Harper Lee is told from the perspective of a little girl, but that doesn’t mean it’s a children’s book.

-Although, thus far, the main characters in my books have tended to be, say, in their thirties or younger, I didn’t write the books specifically or only for readers of corresponding ages.
-On a related note, where the whole kit and caboodle of my books are concerned, you’ll find a range of ages in the stories, from characters in their childhood years to characters in their twilight years.
+Although, thus far, most of the main characters in my books have tended to be, say, in their thirties or younger, I didn’t write the books specifically or only for readers of corresponding ages.
+On a related note, where the whole kit and caboodle is concerned, you’ll find a range of ages in the stories I write, from characters in their childhood years to characters in their twilight years.

 When I label one of my books as “coming of age,” it signifies that the main characters are young but that they’ll reach a major turning or maturing point in life, or that the stories follow the characters from childhood or their teenage years to adulthood.
 This includes my coming of age romances.
 After all, adulthood isn’t where life begins, and for a lot of people, adulthood isn’t where love begins, either.